How much screen time is the right balance for my child?

 It depends, experts say.

-Recognizing the struggle many parents have managing their children’s screen time, the American Academy of Pediatrics recently released two new policy statements: "Media and Young Minds" involving pre-school ages and "Media Use in School-Age Children and Adolescents" for older children and teens.
+Recognizing the struggle many parents have managing their children’s screen time, the American Academy of Pediatrics released two policy statements: "Media and Young Minds" involving preschool ages and "Media Use in School-Age Children and Adolescents."
 The academy urges parents to be their children's "media mentor" and teach them how to use the devices to create, connect and learn.

-Palm Beach Juvenile Court Judge James Martz, a former police officer and assistant state attorney who serves on the board for Children's Services Council of Palm Beach County, agrees.
+Palm Beach Circuit Court Judge James Martz, who previously served in the juvenile division and was on the board for Children's Services Council of Palm Beach County, agrees.

 "A digital screen is not a litmus test for a child's thoughts," he says.
 "A parent and child conversation is so much more enlightening as to where a child's head is at."

-There’s no escaping our digital world, so here is advice from the academy to help guide you:
+There’s no escaping our digital world, so here is advice from the pediatrics academy to help guide you:

 - For children younger than 18 months, avoid use of screen media other than video-chatting.
 Parents of children 18 to 24 months of age who want to introduce digital media should choose high-quality programming and watch it with their children to help them understand it.

 - With very young children, stick to unstructured play and human interaction instead of screen time.
 The opportunity to think creatively, solve problems and develop reasoning and motor skills is more valuable for their rapidly developing brain than passive media intake.

 - For children ages 2 to 5 years, limit screen use to one hour a day of high-quality programs.
-Parents should watch media with children to help them understand what they are seeing and apply it to the world around them.
+Parents should watch media with children to help them understand it and apply it to the world around them.